aalp75/Sobol-sequence/README.md

 rightmost_zero_index: return the rightmost zero index is the base reprensentation compare to the rightmost index ([b-1,b-1,...,b-1] will return len(a)+1)\
 next_bary(a,b): increment of 1 the base b representation

+We suggest to generate a power of 2 number of points.

 **Files**